ssecretary/JokeFetcher/README.md

                            - method : GET
                            - This api is used to get user based on username passed in api only if user logged in successfully

+ Step 9 : At last to run this app type :  node App.js and press enter (node should be installed in your machine)

  Note : To test all above apis used postman or any ther api testing tool of your choice